 For installing a zip, turn the skirt inside out, and press open your newly-created seam.
 Lay the zipper face-down so that the teeth are aligned with the seam, pin into place, and then using a zipper foot, stitch around the zip from the right side of the skirt to make sure that the zip stays dead-centre on that seam, removing pins as you go.
 When you’ve sewn it into place, just unpick the centre seam to the bottom of the zip, thus revealing the zip, and hey presto!

 This is what your zip will look like when you’ve installed it.
-At this stage, I like to corner off the edges of the waistband.
-The one on the bottom ends where the zip does, and the one overlapping it ends about an inch out.
-Just go over the ends with a straight stitch once you’ve tucked in your corners.
-I was going to install a button-hole but I was running out of time for a costume party, so I just used a strong hook-and-bar closure, which worked out okay.
+I was going to install a buttonhole but I was running out of time for a costume party, so I just used a strong hook-and-bar closure, which worked out better, I think.
 If you’re feeling brave, go on and try a buttonhole instead.